 Browse by Medical Category

-Research in the Mostoslavsky laboratory focuses on a family of proteins ﬁrst discovered in yeast that plays a critical role in many human diseases, including cancer.
+Research in the Mostoslavsky laboratory focuses on the crosstalk between chromatin dynamics and cellular metabolism.
+In particular, we have focused on sirtuins, a family of proteins ﬁrst discovered in yeast that plays a critical role in many human diseases, including cancer.
 The yeast protein Sir2 enables yeast cells to survive under conditions of nutrient stress and functions as a modulator of lifespan.
 While recent studies indicate that some of the mammalian sirtuin (SIRT) homologues also play a role in stress resistance and metabolic homeostasis, their precise molecular functions remain unclear.
 Most of our work involves the Sir2 mammalian homolog known as SIRT6.
 Our research indicates that SIRT6 modulates glucose metabolism and DNA repair and functions as a strong tumor suppressor gene.
 Using transgenic mouse models and other experimental systems, we are exploring the role of SIRT6 and metabolism in tumorigenesis and other disease processes, as well as trying to understand the crosstalk between metabolism and epigenetics.

 Raul Mostoslavsky, MD, PhDPrincipal Investigator

 The DNA and the histones are arranged in the nucleus in a highly condensed structure known as chromatin.
 Cellular processes that unwind the double helix— such as transcription, replication and DNA repair—have to overcome this natural barrier to DNA accessibility.

 Multicellular organisms also need to control their use of cellular energy stores.
 Glucose metabolism plays a crucial role in organismal homeostasis, inﬂuencing energy consumption, cell proliferation, stress resistance and lifespan.
 Defective glucose utilization causes numerous diseases ranging from diabetes to an increased tendency to develop tumors.
-For cells to respond appropriately to changes in energy status or to DNA damage, a close coupling of DNA repair, chromatin remodeling and metabolic pathways is likely to be involved.
+For cells to respond appropriately to changes in energy status, they need a fine-tune system to modulate chromatin dynamics in order to respond to metabolic cues.
+Reciprocally, chromatin changes necessary for cellular functions need as well to be coupled to metabolic adaptations..